jsorrell/CarpetSkyAdditions/docs/en_us/features.md

 Disable with ```/carpetskyadditions removeDefault renewableDiamonds```

-A Falling Anvil crushes a stack of Coal Blocks into a Diamond.
+A Falling Anvil compresses a stack of Coal Blocks into a Diamond.

 ---